mr-d-self-driving/CiMPCC/README.md

 ### ✏️ Customized map and track

-Maps files can be found in `toolkit/maps/`, and the map in this project is generated using CartG.
+Maps files can be found in `toolkit/maps/`, and the map in this project is generated using Cartographer.

 Track files are located in `toolkit/tracks/`, where path and boundaries are defined as a closed curve, and `<track_name>_center_derivates.csv` defines the deviations in the x and y directions.